hemanth-92/covid-19-detection/README.md

 - **Spectral Centroid:** Represents the average frequency of the entire audio spectrum.
   Spectral Bandwidth: Measures the width of the audio spectrum, reflecting the sharpness of the sound.

-- **Spectral Crest Factor:** Compares the maximum peak of the audio spectrum to its mean value, helping to identify sudden high frequencies.

-- **Spectral Standard Deviation:** Measures the variability of spectral components from the mean.

-- **Spectral Mean:** The average value of all spectral components.

-- **Spectral Skewness:** Measures the asymmetry of the audio spectrum, reflecting whether the spectrum is skewed to the left or right.